Art-of-WiFi/UniFi-API-browser/README.md

 ### Configuration

-- credentials for access to the UniFi Controller API are configured in the file named `config/config-template.php` which should be copied/renamed to `config/config.php`
+- Credentials for access to the UniFi Controller API are configured in the file named `config/config-template.php` which should be copied/renamed to `config/config.php`
-- starting with version 1.0.3, you can store **multiple controller configurations** in an array inside the `config/config.php` file
+- Starting with version 1.0.3, you can store **multiple controller configurations** in an array inside the `config/config.php` file
-- please refer to the instructions in the `config/config-template.php` file for further configuration instructions
+- Please refer to the `config/config-template.php` file for further configuration instructions
-- starting with API browser tool version 2.0.0 you can restrict access to the tool by creating user accounts and passwords, please refer to the instructions in the `config/users-template.php` file for further details
+- Starting with API browser tool version 2.0.0, you can restrict access to the tool by creating user accounts and passwords.
+Please refer to the instructions in the `config/users-template.php` file for further details
-- after following these steps, you can open the tool in your browser (assuming you installed it in the root folder of your web server as suggested above) by going to this url: `http(s)://<server IP address>/UniFi-API-browser/`
+- After following these steps, you can open the tool in your browser (assuming you installed it in the root folder of your web server as suggested above) by going to this url: `http(s)://<server IP address>/UniFi-API-browser/`

 ### UniFi OS support